mh0797/mh0797.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Behaviour Planning for Autonomous Driving, University of Tuebingen, 2024 (expected)
+* Ph.D in Behaviour Planning for Autonomous Driving, **University of Tuebingen**, 2024 (expected)\
+Fields of Research: Robust Imitation Learning w.r.t. distributional shifts and generalization to realistic adversarial examples, interactive behaviour planning, integration of prediction and planning.
 * M.S. in Mechanical Engineering, **Karlsruhe Institute of Technology**, 2021\
 Fields of study: Machine Learning, Machine Vision, Automotive Engineering \
 Masters Thesis: "A Method for Early Evaluation of Timeseries Datasets without Prior Knowledge"\